What is a 911 dispatcher?

 Build a professional network

-Networking with other professionals in your field can provide valuable insights, support, and opportunities for growth.
-Consider joining professional associations related to emergency dispatch such as:
+Connecting with other professionals in your field can provide support and open doors to new opportunities.
+Consider joining professional associations like:

 - Association of Public-Safety Communications Officials (APCO) International